 Orillia Arts District

 Streets Alive, a distinctive living art project, presents life-size sculpture installations throughout the downtown core from spring to fall.
 Touring the city will showcase some of the iconic pieces from previous years permanently erected by the sponsorships of local businesses, painting a colourful view throughout the streets.
-It’s in the core’s cultural hub – The Orillia Arts District – where one of the event’s most recognized pieces is situated, three towering sculptures presented in the form of hand-painted letters that spell out the word ART.
+It’s in the core’s cultural hub – The Orillia Arts District – where one of the event’s most recognized pieces is situated, four towering sculptures presented in the form of hand-painted letters that spell out the word GORD – a tribute to Orillia native and folk legend Gordon Lightfoot.
+This year’s theme presents over 60 hand-painted guitars and sculptures in tribute to the late artist, erected throughout the downtown core.

 A collection of independent galleries, studios, and creative-driven workspaces line the Orillia Arts District.
 Throughout the summer months, street festivals invite visitors to explore what’s up and coming from the area’s artisans through organized art walks and live creation viewings.